 • Mail or hand delivery is a less formal but important way of giving notice to other persons in some cases.
-When you are required to give notice by mail, 1st class postage-prepaid mail is usually accepted.
-Certified or registered mail with return receipt is an extra step you can take to prove that the person you want to have notice received the notice.
+When you are required to give notice by mail, 1st class postage-prepaid mail is usually acceptable.
+Certified or Registered mail with return receipt is an extra step you can take to prove that the person you want to have notice received the notice.

-Note: Service by mail or hand-delivery is only allowed in some cases, so make sure you read the instructions to see if you can use this method of service.
+Note: Service by mail or hand delivery is only allowed in some cases, so make sure you read the instructions to see if you can use this method of service.

 • Publication of Notice is when you do not know the address of the person to whom you need to give notice.
-For publication, you need to try to find the person who is supposed to get notice, and prove to the court everything you did everything you could to try to find the person or to get the person's address.
-Then, you must publish the notice at least 3 times in a newspaper in the courty where the court hearing is held.
+For publication, you need to try to find the person who is supposed to get notice, and prove to the Court you did everything you could to try to find the person or the person's address.
+Then, you must publish the Notice at least 3 times in a newspaper in the county where the Court hearing is held.
+See ARS § 14-1401(A)(3).